The Grand Trianon The Architecture of Jules Hardouin-Mansart

 The Grand Trianon was erected by Jules Hardouin-Mansart in 1687 on the site of the former ‘Porcelain Trianon’.
 Commissioned by Louis XIV in 1670 to get away from the arduous pomp of life in the court and to pursue his affair with Madame de Montespan, the Grand Trianon is perhaps the most refined architectural ensemble found on the royal estate of Versailles.

-exceptional closure
+exceptional opening and closure

 From January 21 to 24, 2025, the Grand Trianon will be closed to the public.
 The Gardens of Trianon, the Petit Trianon and the Queen's Hamlet will remain open to the public.